intelops/ebpf-experiments/Readme.md

 ## Acknowledgments
-We would like to thank the eBPF community for their contributions and support in developing these programs.
+We would like to thank the eBPF community for their contributions and support.